datavis-tech/reactive-model/README.md

   ("lastName");
 ```

-Invoking `my` with a string adds a property with the given name and returns `my` to support chaining.
-After properties are added, they are exposed as chainable getter-setters on `my`.
+After properties are added, they are exposed as [chainable getter-setters](https://github.com/datavis-tech/reactive-property#accessing-properties) on `my`.
 Here's how you can set their values.

 ```javascript
 my